PKizzle/dns/cmd/testserv/handlers/dbfile/README.md

 ## Description

 The _file_ plugin is used for an "old-style" DNS server.
 It serves from a preloaded file that exists on disk contained RFC 1035 styled data.
-If the zone file contains signatures (i.e., is signed using DNSSEC), correct DNSSEC answers are returned, but only NSEC is supported.
-If you use this setup _you_ are responsible for re-signing the zonefile.
-See the _sign_ plugin if you want to sign and resign your zone though.
+If the zone file contains signatures (i.e., is signed using DNSSEC), correct DNSSEC answers are returned.
+Only NSEC is supported.
+See the _sign_ plugin if you want to sign and resign your zone automatically.

+The server will reply with minimal responses by default.
+The _dbfile_ plugin will watch the zone file and when it receives a (kernel) notify will reload the zone.
+Regardless of any change it will send out notifies if configured to do so.

 ## Syntax